Saivivekmulukuri/GNR638_Assgn_1_Bag_of_Words_Classification/README.md

 ```

 ### 3. SVMs(Support Vector Machines)
 The last task is to train 1-vs-all linear SVMS to operate in the bag of SIFT feature space.
 Linear classifiers are one of the simplest possible learning models.
 The feature space is partitioned by a learned hyperplane and test cases are categorized based on which side of that hyperplane they fall on. ```LinearSVC()``` of scikit-learn provides a convenient way to implement SVMs.
 In addition, the parameter ```multi-class='ovr'``` realizes multi-class prediction.
 Hyperparameter tuning is extremely significant in this part, especially ```C```.
-I have tried with various value, from 1.0 to 5000.0, and the highest accuracy showed up on C=700.
+I have used the preset value of 700 as previous author tried with various value, from 1.0 to 5000.0, and reported that the highest accuracy showed up on C=700.

 ```python
 SVC = LinearSVC(C=700.0, class_weight=None, dual=True, fit_intercept=True,